pidana-in/eyeagle-www/src/content/blogs/fall.md

 Especially at home?

 It rarely gets the attention it deserves until it’s too late.
-What’s missing in many homes is a simple, life-saving solution: <a href="https://eyeagle.ai/" style="color:blue; text-decoration:underline;">an emergency alert device</a>
+What’s missing in many homes is a simple, life-saving solution: <a href="https://eyeagle.ai/" style="color:#CC0000; text-decoration:none;">an emergency alert device</a>
 for elderly users — especially those most at risk during nighttime or in the bathroom.

 ## The Statistics We Can’t Ignore